stellar/stellar-core/docs/software/admin.md

 See the [INSTALL](https://github.com/stellar/stellar-core/blob/master/INSTALL.md) for build instructions.

 ### Package based Installation
-If you are using Ubuntu 16.04 LTS we provide the latest stable releases of [stellar-core](https://github.com/stellar/stellar-core) and [stellar-horizon](https://github.com/stellar/go/tree/master/services/horizon) in Debian binary package format.
+If you are using a recent LTS version of Ubuntu we provide the latest stable releases of [stellar-core](https://github.com/stellar/stellar-core) and [stellar-horizon](https://github.com/stellar/go/tree/master/services/horizon) in Debian binary package format.

 See [detailed installation instructions](https://github.com/stellar/packages#sdf---packages)